-1. To elect three Class I directors, Jerel Davis, Ph.D., Todd Foley and Ann D. Rhoads, to our board of directors, each to hold office until our Annual Meeting of Shareholders in 2024.

-2. To appoint Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021.

-3. To conduct any other business properly brought before the Annual Meeting.
+- 1. To elect three Class II directors, David Bonita, M.D., Thomas Civik and Carol A. Schafer, to our board of directors, each to hold office until our Annual Meeting of Shareholders in 2025. - 2.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 3.
+To indicate, on an advisory basis, the preferred frequency of shareholder advisory votes on the compensation of the Company's named executive officers. - 4.
+To appoint Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022, and to authorize the Company's board of directors to fix Ernst & Young LLP's remuneration. - 5.
+To conduct any other business properly brought before the Annual Meeting.